Background and Evidence

 Organisations and individuals are invited to submit written evidence to the Committee setting out their views on the verification scheme and building warrant fees.
 Those submitting evidence should feel free to address any, or all, of the questions contained in the Committee's call for views.

 To allow the Committee to take account of any views received, submissions should be sent no later than Tuesday 28 February 2017.
 Due to the focussed nature of this inquiry, please note the shorter than usual timescale for submitting views.
 For further details on the Committee's call for written evidence, please see the link below.

 We have also produced an online survey which organisations and individuals are welcome to complete if they wish to send views to the Committee in this format.
 The closing date to complete the survey is Tuesday 28 February 2017.
 To complete the survey, please follow the link below:

 The online survey closed on Tuesday 28 February 2017.
-A summary report of the responses received will be published on this page in due course.

 Read the written submissions received.

 A summary of the written submissions received by the Committee can be found at the following link:

 The Committee will consider the written submissions received before agreeing its next steps.